Violence: Age disparity

 Violence against children includes all forms of violence against people under 18 years old, whether perpetrated by parents or other caregivers, peers, romantic partners, or strangers.
 Maltreatment (including violent punishment) involves physical, sexual and psychological/emotional violence; and neglect of infants, children and adolescents by parents, caregivers and other authority figures, most often in the home but also in settings such as schools and orphanages.
-It includes all types of physical and/or emotional ill-treatment, sexual abuse, neglect, negligence and commercial or other child exploitation, which results in actual or potential harm to the child's health, survival, development or dignity in the context of a relationship of responsibility, trust, or power.
+It includes all types of physical and/or emotional ill-treatment, child sexual abuse, neglect, negligence and commercial or other child exploitation, which results in actual or potential harm to the child's health, survival, development or dignity in the context of a relationship of responsibility, trust, or power.
 Exposure to intimate partner violence is also sometimes included as a form of child maltreatment.

 There are no reliable global estimates for the prevalence of child maltreatment.
 Data for many countries, especially low- and middle-income countries, are lacking.
 Current estimates vary widely depending on the country and the method of research used.
 Approximately 20% of women and 5–10% of men report being sexually abused as children, while 25–50% of all children report being physically abused.
-Exposure to any form of trauma, particularly in childhood, can increase the risk of mental illness and suicide; smoking, alcohol and substance abuse; chronic diseases like heart disease, diabetes and cancer; and social problems such as poverty, crime and violence.
+Exposure to any form of trauma, particularly childhood trauma, can increase the risk of mental illness and suicide; smoking, alcohol and substance abuse; chronic diseases like heart disease, diabetes and cancer; and social problems such as poverty, crime and violence.
 Child maltreatment is a global problem with serious lifelong consequences.
 It is complex and difficult to study.
 Consequences of child maltreatment include impaired lifelong physical and mental health, and social and occupational functioning (e.g. school, job, and relationship difficulties).
 These can ultimately slow a country's economic and social development.
 Preventing child maltreatment before it starts is possible and requires a multisectoral approach.
 Effective prevention programmes support parents and teach positive parenting skills.
 Ongoing care of children and families can reduce the risk of maltreatment reoccurring and can minimize its consequences.

 Elder maltreatment is a single or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust which causes harm or distress to an older person.
 While there is little information regarding the extent of maltreatment in elderly populations, especially in developing countries, it is estimated that 4–6% of elderly people in high-income countries have experienced some form of maltreatment at home However, older people are often afraid to report cases of maltreatment to family, friends, or to the authorities.
 Data on the extent of the problem in institutions such as hospitals, nursing homes and other long-term care facilities are scarce.
 Elder maltreatment can lead to serious physical injuries and long-term psychological consequences.
 Elder maltreatment is predicted to increase as many countries are experiencing rapidly ageing populations.